Dimitrova14/TaskBoardApp/README.md

 # TaskBoardApp
-Task Board is an app for organizing tasks.
-Users can create tasks and assign them to specific boards.
-Also ,they can view, edit and search for tasks based on keywords.
+TaskBoard is an app for organizing tasks efficiently.
+Users can create tasks, assign them to specific boards, view, edit, and search for tasks based on keywords.

 <p align="center">
   <img